MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Create team without a captain
  - Team name sometime showing up at the top and sometime not
  - Move team - when moving team to another event current event should not have that team
- - When we are in a particular team page, we can add player to the team from all unassigned players (button add players to the team)

  - **Players**
  - In the player list show all players in an event